New Marrickville library and community spaces

 Council is partnering with Mirvac to develop the former Marrickville Hospital site, bordering Marrickville Road, Livingstone Road and Lilydale Street.
-The development consists of a new Marrickville Community Hub with a larger library and much needed community and cultural facilities, open space and residential apartments.
+The development consists of a new larger library and much needed new community and cultural facilities, open space and residential apartments.

 - Mirvac has lodged a Development Application (DA) for the site.
 Submissions closed on Thursday 24 November 2016.
 View the DA here.

 - Council permanently closed the car park on the corner of Livingstone and Marrickville Roads in mid-November 2016 due to works commencing on the sewer line.

 What is the new Marrickville Library and Community Spaces?